Julien Bertheau

 Julien Bertheau (19 June 1910 – 28 October 1995) was a French actor.

 Biography

 Born in Algiers, Algeria, before making his debut at the Comédie-Française on 18 December 1936, he worked as manager of the Theatre de la Porte Saint-Martin, then he studied with Charles Dullin at the Atelier Theatre, appeared in plays at the Comédie des Champs-Elysées and finally worked with Louis Jouvet.

-He left the Comédie-French after twenty-two years.
+He left the Comédie-Française after twenty-two years.

 In 1961, he starred in Madame Sans-Gene opposite Sophia Loren.

 Bertheau was one of the favorite actors of Luis Buñuel, appearing in his Cela s'appelle l'aurore (1955), playing a maitre d'hotel in La Voie lactée (1969), a bishop in Le Charme discret de la bourgeoisie (1972) and a policeman in Le Fantôme de la liberté (1974).

 Bertheau died in Nice in 1995.
 His son, Alain Bertheau, was also a notable stage actor.